gnosia93/oracle-to-postgres/README.md

-# Oracle to PostgreSQL Migration Workshop #
+# Oracle to PostgreSQL Migration #

 *Definitive guide from oracle to postgresql migration*